 Ticketmaster v.
 Tickets.com

-The reviewing court found that the browsewrap agreement wasn't enforceable because it didn't unequivocally prove that Tickets.com had given their consent.
+The reviewing court found that the browsewrap agreement wasn't enforceable because it didn't unequivocally prove that Tickets.com had given its consent.

 Thus, browsewrap agreements can make it difficult to provide evidence that the user agreed to the agreements, its terms, and its rules.

-Clickwrap agreements, by their very nature, gather consent.
-Because a clickwrap requires the user to manually click "I agree" before continuing, the low bar of consent is easier to demonstrate.
+Clickwrap agreements, by their very nature, obtain clear consent.
+Because clickwrap requires the user to manually click "I agree" or something similar before continuing, it's much easier to demonstrate that the user did in fact agree:

 However, courts are less comfortable if the terms are unclear on the acknowledgement of consent.